rastrea2r/rastrea2r/CONTRIBUTING.rst

   Now you can make your changes locally.

+.. note::  Below instructions assumes that you are developing on a Mac or Unix system.
+If you are on Windows machine,
+           then please note that you have to have the MakeFile support is installed.
+One way to install the make files is by using the mingw.
+Please refer to: http://www.mingw.org/wiki/getting_started for more details

 * Familiarize yourself with the developer convenience rules in the Makefile.

   .. code-block:: console